mkolarek/mkolarek.github.io/content/posts/asking-questions-part-2/index.md

 app.logger.info("Number of articles fetched in %0.4f seconds.", toc - tic)
 ```

-Fetching a random article and its title is pretty straightforward.
+Fetching a random article and its title is straightforward.

 ```python
 def get_random_article():